Emrahnyc/ai-case-study/README.md

 Optimized for highest performance across a wide range of workloads on NVIDIA GPUs

-##Landscape

-#Fields
+## Landscape

+# Fields

 The company is in many fields;
-Automotive, Nvidia powers 30 top automotive vehicle data centers AI Factories: More than 40,000 AI factories use Nvidia products
+- **Automotive** , Nvidia powers 30 top automotive vehicle data centers
+- **AI Factories** More than 40,000 AI factories use Nvidia products
-Robotics: 1.3 Million developers use Nvidia Jetsons
+- **Robotics** 1.3 Million developers use Nvidia Jetsons
-Healthcare: Monadi Framework is used for AI in medical imaging.
+- **Healthcare** Monadi Framework is used for AI in medical imaging.
-Gaming: More than 200 Million gamers and creators use Nvidia’s GPU.
+- **Gaming** More than 200 Million gamers and creators use Nvidia’s GPU.

-#Innovations
+# Innovations

-Omniverse 2022: The platform for developing OpenUSD applications for industrial digitalization and physical AI simulation.
+* Omniverse 2022: The platform for developing OpenUSD applications for industrial digitalization and physical AI simulation.
-Nvidia RTX, 2018: technology is computer graphics, ushering in a new generation of applications that simulate the physical world at unprecedented speeds.
+* Nvidia RTX, 2018: technology is computer graphics, ushering in a new generation of applications that simulate the physical world at unprecedented speeds.
-AI, 2012: transform any enterprise into an AI organization with full-stack innovation across accelerated infrastructure, enterprise-grade software, and AI models.
+* AI, 2012 : transform any enterprise into an AI organization with full-stack innovation across accelerated infrastructure, enterprise-grade software, and AI models.

-#Competitors
+# Competitors

 Advanced Micro Devices AMD, Intel, Alphabet, and Apple are the major competitors of Nvidia.